The Digital Archaeology Record (tDAR)

 Adam Brin (abrin at digitalantiquity dot org) is the POC, and he has been in contact with us via the MNF and talking with Chris with questions.

-#9 Updated by Laura Moyers almost 6 years ago
+#9 Updated by Laura Moyers over 6 years ago

 - Status changed from Ready to Testing

 - MN Description set to The Digital Archaeological Record (tDAR) is an international digital repository for the digital records of archaeological investigations. tDAR’s use, development, and maintenance are governed by Digital Antiquity, an organization dedicated to ensuring the long-term preservation of irreplaceable archaeological data and to broadening the access to these data.

 - % Done changed from 10 to 50